loddaa/memory-card-game/README.md

 ## Current bugs

-- When a user click on a card that is face front, the card becomes disabled.
+- When a user clicks on a card that is face front, the card becomes disabled.